 Meaning

-The message behind “My dad used to say, ‘You have to become part of the machine to beat the machine,’ and there’s some validity in it.
+In the quote “My dad used to say, ‘You have to become part of the machine to beat the machine,’ and there’s some validity in it.
 But honestly, even when I’m inside the machine, you still see me.
-I stick out a little bit.” revolves around life.
-It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.
+I stick out a little bit.,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that adaptability helps us grow.

 Theme